 When’s the best time to donate stocks?

 Most donors tend to make charitable donations such as stock donations near the end of the year.
 However, with stock donations, the best time to make a donation is when the market is up.
 When you have the most unrealized capital gains, that is the best time.
 Most charities are doubtlessly happy to accept contributions at any time of the year.
 Donors should always keep a close eye on the fluctuations of the market, opting to make their most substantial donations while the market is stable or experiencing an upswing.
 If you want to make the donation online, Stock Donator can help process stock donations online from all the major brokerage firms.
+Financial companies have been trying for year to teach of the benefits of stock donations.

 How do you avoid difficulties with accepting stock donations?